Higher Education

 Project management is a distinct professional discipline, having its own body of knowledge, skills, tools and techniques.
 It involves managing a project from inception to completion and the successful attainment of the project objectives.

-Learn morePharmacology explores the effects of drugs on living organisms and is the cornerstone for a career in drug discovery and development.
-It is particularly relevant with the increasing global challenge to develop new drugs against infectious agents.
-This major gives you a good understanding of drug action against microorganisms through computer-based simulations and laboratory work covering molecular, cellular and physiological responses, and modern drug analysis techniques.
-You will learn how drugs target specific receptors in tissues and explore the major biochemical pathways that are activated.
-You’ll also learn about dose-response relationship, toxicity, drug metabolism and elimination, drug design and development, and how genetic variation between populations influences drug response.
+In this major, you will gain a strong understanding of drug action against microorganisms and pharmacological management of health conditions.
+You’ll undertake computer-based simulations and laboratory work covering molecular, cellular and physiological responses; and modern drug analysis techniques.
+You’ll also learn about the dose–response relationship, toxicity, and drug metabolism and elimination; drug design and development; and how genetic variation between populations influences drug response.

 Learn moreBusinesses rely on information systems to obtain, process and output information.
 They need employees who can analyse and identify any issues, and propose the best systems solution.